MarkClinton/pga-score/README.md

 ## About
 PGA Score is a golf themed Javascript web game.
 The game itself is based upon the classic card memory game.
-A user must click a card, whoch is face down, and click another card to find the corresponding match.
-If they dont find a match, both cards flip back over.
+A user must click a card, which is face down, and click another card to find the corresponding match.
+If they don't find a match, both cards flip back over.
 If they do find a match, the cards remain flipped.
 The game is only over when all cards are flipped.
 The underlying game itself is simple, the theme of golf is to give the game a fun aspect.